MichelML/chempp/UDACITY_SPECIFICATIONS.md

 ### Memory Management

 > The project makes use of references in function declarations.
+See `src/service/MoleculeService.hpp` for this.

 > The project uses destructors appropriately.
+All classes use default destructors.

 > The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+Not present in this project.

 > The project follows the Rule of 5.
+Not present in this project.

 > The project uses move semantics to move data, instead of copying it, where possible.
+Not present in this project.

 > The project uses smart pointers instead of raw pointers.
+Search for `shared_ptr` all across the project.
+The project (and oat++) framework, uses this extensively for dependency injections.

 ### Concurrency